hmajid2301/gitlab-auto-release/README.rst

 GitLab Auto Release
 ===================

-An example CI using this can be found `here <https://gitlab.com/stegappasaurus/stegappasaurus-app/blob/master/.gitlab-ci.yml>`_.
-This package was intended to be used by GitLab CI hence using environments provided by the GitLab CI.
-You can however use it as a CLI tool if you would like.
+This is a simple Python cli script that allows you create releases in GitLab automatically.
+It is intended to be used during your CI/CD.
+However you can chose to use it however you wish.

 Usage
 -----

 First you need to create a personal access token, `more information here <https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html>`_.
 With the scope ``api``, so it can create the release for you.
+This access token is passed to the script with the ``--private-token`` argument.

 .. code-block:: bash